ksnandz/Hospital-Website/README.md

 # Hospital-Website
-A simple hospital website that is created using java popop
+A simple hospital website that is created using <strong>java</strong>